Saiesh-Agre/Precision-Dial-Generation-Tool/README.md

 # Note
-Refer to the [Components Folder](https://github.com/Saiesh-Agre/Precision-Dial-Generation-Tool/samples/) for sample dial and output
+Refer to the [Samples](https://github.com/Saiesh-Agre/Precision-Dial-Generation-Tool/samples) for sample dial and output